nmenny/PiesQuest/README.md

 			-> directional arrows : moving in the menu
 			-> enter key : select the menu
-			-> escape key : go back to the main menu
+			-> escape key : go back to the main menu (if you are on the main menu it allows you to close the game)

 		In the game: